NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 special circumstances.

-  For example, on rare occasions, there may be a special need to encourage the widest possible use of a certain library, so that it becomes a de-facto standard.
-To achieve this, non-free programs must be allowed to use the library.
-A more frequent case is that a free library does the same job as widely used non-free libraries.
-In this case, there is little to gain by limiting the free library to free software only, so we use the Lesser General Public License.
+  For example, on rare occasions, there may be a special need to encourage the widest possible use of a certain bookService, so that it becomes a de-facto standard.
+To achieve this, non-free programs must be allowed to use the bookService.
+A more frequent case is that a free bookService does the same job as widely used non-free libraries.
+In this case, there is little to gain by limiting the free bookService to free software only, so we use the Lesser General Public License.

-  In other cases, permission to use a particular library in non-free programs enables a greater number of people to use a large body of free software.
+  In other cases, permission to use a particular bookService in non-free programs enables a greater number of people to use a large body of free software.
 For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU